 Achondroplasia is the most common cause of short-limb dwarfism.
 (For a general discussion, see the generic article on achondroplasia.)

 As the skull base forms by endochondral ossification whereas the skull vault by membranous ossification, there is a marked discrepancy in relative size as the s...

-Acquired lipodystrophy is defined by loss of body fat, insulin resistance and metabolic profile derangement.
-Subtypes include Barraquer-Simons syndrome, localized lipodystrophy, and Lawrence syndrome.
-Lipodystrophy is illustrated as a complete or partial loss of adipose tissues from the body.
+Acquired lipodystrophy is defined by the loss of body fat, insulin resistance and metabolic profile derangement.
+Subtypes include Barraquer-Simons syndrome, localized lipodystrophy and Lawrence syndrome.
+Lipodystrophy is illustrated as a complete or partial loss of adipose tissues from the body....

 Acrocephalopolysyndactyly (ACPS) syndrome is comprised of a rare group of disorders collectively characterized by:

 While there can be some overlap in features, they can be primarily classified into the fo...